Install Couchbase Server on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023

 2. Install Couchbase Server.

-If any Couchbase Server dependencies are missing on your system, yum will automatically download and install them as part of the installation process.
+If any Couchbase Server dependencies are missing on your system, dnf or yum automatically downloads and installs them as part of the installation process.

-Once installation is complete, Couchbase Server will start automatically (and will continue to start automatically at run levels 2, 3, 4, and 5, and explicitly shut down at run levels 0, 1, and 6).
-You can use the systemctl command (service on older operating systems) to start and stop the Couchbase Server service, as well as check the current status.
-Refer to Couchbase Server Startup and Shutdown for more information.
+After the installation is complete, Couchbase Server starts automatically.
+Couchbase Server starts automatically at run levels 2, 3, 4, and 5, and explicitly shuts down at run levels 0, 1, and 6.
+You can use the systemctl command, a service on older operating systems, to start and stop the Couchbase Server service, and to verify the current status.
+For more information, see Couchbase Server Startup and Shutdown.

-3. Open a web browser and access the Couchbase Web Console to verify that the installation was successful and the node is available.
+3. Open the Couchbase Web Console in a browser to verify that the installation was successful and that the node is available.

 Installing as Non-Root

-Non-root installation is performed identically for all supported Linux distributions, including Red Hat Enterprise.
+The non-root installation process is identical for all supported Linux distributions, including Red Hat Enterprise Linux, Oracle Linux, and Amazon Linux 2023.
 For instructions, see Non-Root Install and Upgrade.

 Setting Max Process Limits

-On Red Hat Enterprise, it’s recommended that you increase the maximum process limits for Couchbase.
+Couchbase recommends that, on Red Hat Enterprise Linux, you increase the maximum process limits for Couchbase.

 couchbase soft nproc 4096